-Qualification for the 1994 FIFA World Cup finals after a 32-year absence from the global showpiece, followed by the country's first participation at the UEFA European Championship – in England two years later – indicated the progress being made at senior level.
-These foundations were built on as the national team qualified successfully for UEFA EURO 2004 in Portugal and for the 2006 World Cup in Germany under coach Jakob Kuhn, and later for the 2010 World Cup with Ottmar Hitzfeld at the helm.
-In between times, the Swiss co-hosted, with Austria, UEFA EURO 2008.
+Qualification for the 1994 FIFA World Cup after a 28-year absence from the global showpiece, followed by the country's first participation at the UEFA European Championship – in England two years later – indicated the progress being made at senior level.
+These foundations were built on as the national team qualified successfully for UEFA EURO 2004 in Portugal and the 2006 World Cup in Germany under coach Jakob Kuhn, and later for the 2010 and 2014 global finals with Ottmar Hitzfeld at the helm.
+In between times, the Swiss had co-hosted, together with Austria, UEFA EURO 2008.

-In youth football, too, great strides have been taken.
-After seeing representative sides qualify for numerous final tournaments at various age groups, the SFV-ASF could finally celebrate a victory proper in 2002: Switzerland caused a sensation by winning that summer's UEFA European Under-17 Championship in Denmark.
-They threatened to repeat the feat by getting to the semi-finals of the same competition in May 2009, an achievement that earned the country's ticket to the FIFA U-17 World Cup later in the year.
-There, in Nigeria, Switzerland defeated Brazil in their concluding group game, then Germany, Italy, Colombia and Nigeria to become world champions.
+In youth football too, great strides have been made.
+After seeing representative sides qualify for final tournaments at various age groups, the SFV-ASF could finally celebrate a victory proper in 2002: Switzerland caused a stir by winning that summer's UEFA European Under-17 Championship in Denmark.
+They threatened to repeat the feat by getting to the semi-finals of the same competition in May 2009, an achievement that earned the country's ticket to the U-17 World Cup later in the year.
+There, in Nigeria, Switzerland overcame Brazil in their concluding group game, then Germany, Italy, Colombia and Nigeria to become world champions.